postvakje/oeis-sequences/README.md

 Least power of 3 having exactly n consecutive 7's in its decimal representation.
 ```
-from OEISsequences import A131546
+from oeis_sequences.OEISsequences import A131546
 print(A131546(5))
 >> 721
 ```
 Minimal exponents m such that the fractional part of (10/9)<sup>m</sup> obtains a maximum (when starting with m=1).
 ```
 from itertools import islice
-from OEISsequences import A153695_gen
+from oeis_sequences.OEISsequences import A153695_gen
 print(list(islice(A153695_gen(),10)))
 >> [1, 2, 3, 4, 5, 6, 13, 17, 413, 555]
 ```

 Numbers n such that n<sup>3</sup> has one or more occurrences of exactly nine different digits.
 ```
-from OEISsequences import A235811_gen
+from oeis_sequences.OEISsequences import A235811_gen
 print(list(islice(A235811_gen(startvalue=1475),10)))
 >> [1475, 1484, 1531, 1706, 1721, 1733, 1818, 1844, 1895, 1903]
 ```